 Is HOA budget ratification required?
 It depends on what your governing documents say.
 Some associations are required by their CC&Rs or bylaws to ratify the budget, as well as whether the vote must come from the board or the homeowners.

 In North Carolina, though, HOAs are required by law to ratify the budget.
 The state’s Planned Community Act mandates that HOAs must provide an opportunity for budget ratification within 30 days following the adoption of any proposed budget.

 Homeowners have a right to know where their money is going.
 Therefore, your HOA board must share the approved budget with community members to keep them in the loop.
 Practicing transparency also helps build trust between the homeowners and the HOA board.

 The goal is always to develop a balanced budget.
 If the expenses outweigh the revenue, consider ways to lower expenses without sacrificing the quality of service.
-If that fails to achieve a balanced budget, the only alternative is to raise assessments or charge a special assessment.
+If that fails to achieve a balanced budget, the only alternative is to raise dues or charge a special assessment.
 Keep in mind that the association is a Not-For-Profit entity, so your goal is effectively to have a zero income at year-end.

 Advance HOA budget planning and preparation will ensure that the process goes smoothly:

 1) Establish a clear timeline – as per the governing documents: